moratilla/www.moratilla.com/about.md

 As instructor I was involved in systems, identity and web technologies mostly all the time.
-But also taught databases (MySQL) and rare and weird custom courses (like NIS+ for a ship, or how to Linux on a S390 system).
+But also taught databases (MySQL) and rare and weird custom courses (like NIS+ for a ship, or how to use Linux on a S390 system).

 I liked grid technologies but unfortunately I couldn't get a chance to work professionally on it, but I did several personal side projects using Sun Grid